anquanscan/sec-tools/README.md

 [dockovpn](https://github.com/dockovpn/dockovpn): 🔐 Out of the box stateless openvpn-server docker image which starts in less than 2 seconds
 [magpie](https://github.com/openraven/magpie): A Cloud Security Posture Manager or CSPM with a focus on security analysis for the modern cloud stack and a focus on the emerging threat landscape such as cloud ransomware and supply chain attacks.
 [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc): Hardened allocator designed for modern systems.
 It has integration into Android's Bionic libc and can be used externally with musl and glibc as a dynamic library for use on other Linux-based platforms.
 It will gain more portability / integration over time.
 [OWDemo](https://github.com/rakijah/OWDemo): A tool for Counter-Strike: Global Offensive which allows you to find the unencrypted demo of your Overwatch case.
+[IOSurfaceRootUserClientUAF](https://github.com/TylerJaacks/IOSurfaceRootUserClientUAF): IOSurfaceRootUserClient UAF based on the Pangu blog post.